konduri-sigmoid/Azure-Kubernetes-Service-with-Azure-DevOps-and-Terraform/03-Kubernetes-Fundamentals-with-kubectl/03-01-PODs-with-kubectl/README.md

 # Access Application
 http://<External-IP-from-get-service-output>
 ```
+- When we create a pod and exposed pod as a service we can see a new public ip is created and mapped in the loadbalacing fronend ip and a new new load balancer load is attached with port and some other paramaters

 - Verify the following after LB Service creation
   - Azure Standard Load Balancer created for Azure AKS Cluster
     - Frontend IP Configuration